Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 Second, it creates a `LatiosWorldUnmanagedSystem`, which is an unmanaged system that does not update but rather governs the lifecycle of the `LatiosWorldUnmanagedImpl`.
-The impl creates instances of `ManagedStructComponentStorage` and `CollectionComponentStorage`.
-As their names imply, these objects store the collection components and managed struct components that can be attached to entities. `CollectionComponentStorage` also stores the `JobHandle`s with each collection component.
+During the system’s `OnCreate()`, it creates for the impl an instance of `CollectionComponentStorage`.
+As its name implies, this object stores the collection components that can be attached to entities.
+`CollectionComponentStorage` also stores the `JobHandle`s with each collection component. `CollectionComponentStorage` can be initialized fully within Burst.
-`ManagedStructComponentStorage` is lazily initialized to ensure it is initialized in a non-Burst-compiled context. `CollectionComponentStorage` can be initialized fully within Burst.
+`ManagedStructComponentStorage` on the other hand is lazily initialized to ensure it is initialized in a non-Burst-compiled context, and is not constructed during the system `OnCreate()`.

-Third, it creates `worldBlackboardEntity`.
+Third, the `LatiosWorldUnmanagedSystem` creates `worldBlackboardEntity`.

 Fourth, it creates a cache of the collection component dependencies pending update of an executing `SystemState.Dependency`’s final value.
 The cache is